smart-edge-open/edgeapps/applications/picocdn-node-vm/README.md

 # **picoCDN Platform Overview**
 picoCDN is a Deep Edge focused Caching and Content Delivery Network (CDN) platform.
-Our Deep Edge CDN platform performs better than traditional CDNs by virtue of it unique and flexible architecture.
-We achieve this by bringing your content closer to your users, embedding deep into Telco and ISP networks.
-With our Ultra-Low Latency CDN platform, we can deliver a buffer-free experience for Full HD, 4K, AR, VR, and other bandwidth-demanding content.
-Every edge location of our distribution network is geared to deliver content to users who are just a couple of hops away.
-We also provide a pre-caching API to push your content to the edge nodes before customers requests reach the node.
-This version of the platform is designed to help you deploy Edge POPs in various local ISPs, malls, hotels, airports, cellsites or other 5G Multi-Access Edge Computing (MEC) locations running Intel OpenNESS.
+This Deep Edge CDN platform performs better than traditional CDNs by virtue of it's unique and flexible architecture.
+This is acheived by bringing the content closer to the users(from a network, rather than geographical perspective), by embedding deep into Telco and ISP networks.
+With this Ultra-Low Latency CDN platform, ISPs/CSPs/Telcos can deliver a buffer-free experience for Full HD, 4K, AR, VR, and other bandwidth-demanding content.
+Every edge location of the distribution network is geared to deliver content to users who are just a couple of hops away. picoCDN also supports a pre-caching API to push content to the edge nodes before customers requests reach the node.
+This version of the platform is designed to help OEMs/ODMs/ISPs/CSPs/Telcos deploy Edge POPs in various local ISPs, malls, hotels, airports, cellsites or other 5G Multi-Access Edge Computing (MEC) locations running Intel OpenNESS.

 ## **Pre Requisites – Resources Required**